 Use visual communication to spread the message

 You can’t physically spread the good safety word in multiple places at once.
 Signs and labels are important to the success of LO/TO.
 They can remind people of what to do in a specific situation, provide warning, and explain details that could be overlooked.
-Take the time to that meet OSHA compliance and reinforce good habits for your workplace.
+Take the time to learn how to create your own safety signs and labels that meet OSHA compliance and reinforce good habits for your workplace.
 It’s more fun to celebrate the thrill of scary ghosts and ghouls in October, than to experience the trauma of dangerous real life energy forces that could have been eliminated with cautious action.